HannesParth/CommandGodot/README.md

 > 💡 **Note**: "Stack" describes a data structure (here an Array) that is treated like a literal stack of something.
 You place something on top of the stack and take from the top of the stack (the [First-In-First-Out](https://www.geeksforgeeks.org/dsa/lifo-last-in-first-out-approach-in-programming/) approach).
 GDScript supports such a workflow with built-in methods like `append()` and `pop_back()` (see the [docs](https://docs.godotengine.org/en/stable/classes/class_array.html)).

-While a limit like `MAX_STACK_LENGTH` should always be implemented, it is unusually small here to allow me to more easily visualize the stack in the UI.
+While a limit like `MAX_STACK_LENGTH` should always be implemented, it’s intentionally small here to make the stack easier to visualize in the UI.

 If we wanted to *only* undo commands, we would indeed use `Array.pop_back()` and forget any commands that were undone.
 However, since we also want to redo commands, we instead remember the `_current_index` we are at.
 This means:
 - when we undo a command, `_current_index` moves 1 lower in the stack.